 Turns out Reagan was a pretty big fan of Haggard, too.
-Ten years after he was pardoned, Haggard performed at the White House for the president.
+Ten years after he was pardoned, Haggard performed at the White House for the president of the United States.

 3. Jimmy Carter

-Being from Georgia, President Jimmy Carter knew a thing or to about country music.
-During a fundraising event for Ford’s Theater in Washington D.C., Carter spoke of how he grew up listening to country music.
+Being from Georgia, President Jimmy Carter knows a thing or two about country radio and jukeboxes filled with classic tunes.
+During a fundraising event for Ford's Theater in Washington D.C., Carter spoke of how he grew up listening to country music.

 "When I grew up in Plains, Georgia, when we asked for music, we got country music," Carter explained.